Ceratophyllum demersum: Invasive status

-Hornwort is a declared weed under the Tasmanian Weed Management Act 1999 in Tasmania, Australia, and is classed as an unwanted organism in New Zealand.
+Coontails are a declared weed under the Tasmanian Weed Management Act 1999 in Tasmania, Australia, and is classed as an unwanted organism in New Zealand.

 Ecology

 C. demersum has allelopathic qualities as it excretes substances that inhibit the growth of phytoplankton and cyanobacteria (blue-green algae).
 Its dense growth can outcompete other underwater vegetation, leading to loss of biodiversity.
 In New Zealand, it has caused problems with hydroelectric power plants.

 Cultivation and uses

 This species is often used as a floating freshwater plant in both coldwater and tropical aquaria.
 Though without roots, it may attach itself to the substrate or objects in the aquarium.
 Its fluffy, filamentous, bright-green leaves provide excellent cover for newly hatched fish.
 It is propagated by cuttings.
 This plant appears to drop all its leaves when exposed to products designed to kill snails.
 The stems can recover relatively quickly, growing new leaves within a few weeks.

 It is frequently used as a model organism for studies of plant physiology.
 One of the reasons for this is that it allows studies on shoot effects without influence of a root, which often makes interpretation of nutrition and toxicity experiments difficult in terrestrial plants.
 As it is free floating and therefore does not require a solid substrate, it has been used successfully in the biological life support systems "Aquarack/CEBAS" and "Omegahab" on space flights.

-Hornwort plants or the epiphytes they support have been shown to degrade the herbicide atrazine.
+Coontail plants or the epiphytes they support have been shown to degrade the herbicide atrazine.